Colon and Rectal Fellowship

 Number of Residents (per Year): 1

-The salary is determined by the Southern Academic Consortium and is comparable to other PGY6 positions within this region.
-The salary for the 2010-2011 year was $62,429.12.
-A salary increase is usually expected around November.
+Salary/Year: The salary is determined by the Southern Academic Consortium and is comparable to other PGY6 positions within this region.
+The salary for the 2013-2014 year was $64,927.15.

-The program provides a mix between the private practices of two busy colon and rectal surgeons and an academic practice at the City County Hospital of a major academic university.
+Strengths of Program: The program provides a mix between the private practices of two busy colon and rectal surgeons and an academic practice at the city-county hospital of a major academic university.
 The conference schedule at the medical school is extensive.

 Clinic or Office Experience: An outpatient clinic is held at Parkland Memorial Hospital one day a week at which the fellow gains extensive office experience.
 Participation in the private offices of all colorectal surgeons is also performed.

 Interaction with General Surgery Residents: The time spent at Parkland provides an opportunity to teach and interact with general surgical residents at all levels of training.

 Conferences: Weekly colorectal conference (case presentations with radiology and pathology review).
 Textbook review of assigned reading is conducted weekly during a Monday lunch conference.
 There is a monthly journal club to review and critique current literature.
 Also grand rounds at the medical school, "Selected Readings," textbook conference, and "Chiefs' Conference" are available.